codacy-badger/DiscordBot/README.md

 ## Installation

-### Instructions

-1. Install Python - I have used Python 3.6 (64-Bit)
+1. Install Python 3.6 (Definatly compatible with 3.6.6)
-2. Make sure pip is installed - use the command `pip` to check
+2. Make sure pip is installed
 3. Clone this repository
-4. Install the requirements - use the command `pip install -r requirements.txt`
+4. Install the requirements - `pip install -r requirements.txt`
 5. Run the bot.py file
 6. Have fun :)

-## Troubleshooting

-### Module not found

-If this error occours then not all of the modules are installed.
-It is most likely you might of not installed the modules in the `requirements.txt`.
-In that case, just run `pip install -r requirements.txt`
-If you have and this error is still popping up then look at the error to see what module is missing, remember the name and then run `pip install [package/module]`